 For the U.S. market, the négociants in turn sell the wine to importers, who then sell the wine onto wholesalers, retailers and restaurants, each of whom further marks up the price.

 Bordeaux is not the only region to sell its wines in advance.
 Many wines from Burgundy—especially those from grand and premier cru vineyards—are offered on a "pre-arrival" basis, with consumers paying in advance for a wine that the retailer has not yet received in order to secure these often tiny-production wines.

 In the United States, domestic wineries may presell directly to consumers, typically in the form of allocations distributed among mailing-list members shortly before the bottled wines are released.
 For mailing-list members of cult-status wineries like Screaming Eagle and Sine Qua Non, it can be relatively simple to resell these allocated wines at a big profit on the secondary market, a practice known as "flipping."
 (Winemakers have mixed opinions on the phenomenon.)

-If you plan to buy futures, you should work only with reputable merchants who have a history of delivering the wines their customers order.
-Shop around for the best prices, but don't to be tempted by a price that's too low.
-If an offer sounds too good to be true, it probably is.
+If you plan to buy Bordeaux futures, work only with reputable merchants who have a history of delivering the wines their customers order.
+Shop around for the best prices, but don't be tempted by a price that seems too good to be true.